elprans/bigdata/README.rst

 while the queue is still being filled, third is for the remaining datafile work after the queue is done being filled.

-The performance results, in order of best performers to worst, is:
+The performance results, in order of best performers to worst for the third result, which is the the one that occurs without any additional record queueing taking up any time, is:

-* Python2 gevent  (13K r/sec, 13K r/sec, )
 * Python2 threads  (6.8K r/sec, 16K r/sec, 20K r/sec)
-* Python3 threads (5.2K r/sec, 13K r/sec, 18K r/sec)
+* Python3 threads (5.5K r/sec, 14K r/sec, 19K r/sec)
+* Python2 gevent  (9K r/sec, 9K r/sec, 13K r/sec)
-* Python3 asyncio (6K recs / sec)
+* Python3 asyncio (5K r/sec, 5K r/sec, 6K r/sec)